Hyperoptic Broadband Review (Updated June 2026)

 FTTB vs FTTP

-Hyperoptic mainly runs on its own full fibre network.
-The exact setup depends on the type of building you live in.
-In large apartment blocks, it often uses Fibre to the Building, with fibre running into the building and ethernet used for the final stretch into each flat.
+Hyperoptic built its reputation on its own full fibre network, but the exact setup depends on your address and building type.
+In large apartment blocks, it has often used Fibre to the Building, with fibre running into the building and ethernet used for the final stretch into each flat.

 Hardware: The Hyperhub